lbechberger/MLinPractice/Documentation.md

 weighted avg       0.86      0.61      0.69      8498

 ```
-The training is now extreme fast (2.3s), but the decrease in all metrics is obvious.
+The training is now extreme fast (2.3s), but the decrease in all metrics is obivious.

 <br />

-2. *Logistic Regression just with HashingVectorizer*
+2. *Logistic Regression wth just HashingVectorizer*

 Now we checked the outcome just with HashingVectorizer and 2**17 features.

+Summary:
 ```

 The training is now finished after 28.9 sec and 200 iterations.